Sabra Healthcare Q3: Dividend Hike And Focus On Quality

 6) Challenges ahead

 Executing the sale of the Genesis portfolio will be a key driver in 2018.
 Until it is done and executed, and at hopefully a good price we might add, we would say SBRA still has their work cut out for them.
 Outside of that they have to also work with Signature, although they have accounted for that in their guidance for 2018.
-Even if there is a rocky road ahead, SBRA's strategy seems aligned with our view of the situation that the challenges need to be addressed head on rather than wait for them to become catastrophes.
+Even if there is a rocky road ahead, SBRA's strategy seems aligned with our view of the situation that the challenges need to be addressed head-on rather than wait for them to become catastrophes.

-One additional point on our watch list is the floating debt to fixed debt ratio.
+One additional point on our watchlist is the floating debt to fixed debt ratio.
 SBRA's comparatives are from pre-merger days, but the variable percentage is definitely high.

-This has had the impact of reducing interest costs in the short term but the non swapped "true variable" portion can become an issue in case of rapidly rising short term interest rates.
+This has had the impact of reducing interest costs in the short term but the non-swapped "true variable" portion can become an issue in case of rapidly rising short-term interest rates.
 SBRA is probably planning to pay this down with the Genesis proceeds, but we will be monitoring this ratio going forward.

 Conclusion

 The senior housing and skilled nursing sectors have issues and investors not cognizant of the risks are just fooling themselves.
 But SBRA has the right approach and prefer it over OHI by a country mile.
 SBRA's third quarter gives us confidence in our decision to sell puts across the November 2017 and April 2018 time frames.
 As this is shaping up, it appears we will likely just pocket the premium on the November sells and ultimately April should prove no different.
-The stock is a great bargain for those who don't have a position, and selling the $20 puts or creating an outright long is a low risk strategy at this price.
+The stock is a great bargain for those who don't have a position, and selling the $20 puts or creating an outright long is a low-risk strategy at this price.

-On our scale of 1-10, where 1 would be "avoid like the bubonic plague" and 10 would be "buy like this is Apple (NASDAQ:AAPL) in March 2009," we would rate SBRA at 7.5.
+On our scale of 1 to 10, where 1 would be "avoid like the bubonic plague" and 10 would be "buy like this is Apple (NASDAQ:AAPL) in March 2009," we would rate SBRA at 7.5.

 Disclaimer: Please note that this is not financial advice.
 Investors are expected to do their own due diligence and consult with a professional who knows their objectives and constraints.
 TipRanks: BUY SBRA